8 Deployment Platforms Compared: Which Ships Fastest in 2026?

 Pros

-- +Supports Docker Compose, databases and S3-compatible storage
+- +Supports Docker Compose, multiple databases and S3-compatible object storage

 Cons

-- -No edge network or multi-region without custom setup
+- -No edge network or multi-region without your own load balancer and DNS setup

 8. DigitalOcean App Platform

 Managed PaaS from DigitalOcean with support for containers, static sites and serverless functions.
-Pricing starts at $5/month per container.
-Direct integration with DigitalOcean Managed Databases and Spaces.
+Pricing starts at $5/month per container with predictable monthly costs.
+Direct integration with DigitalOcean Managed Databases (PostgreSQL, MySQL, Redis) and Spaces object storage.
+The Professional plan offers auto-scaling, DDoS protection and a 99.95% uptime SLA for production workloads.

 Pros